 Public hospitals in China received more budget form the government during the COVID-19 pandemic, and many public hospitals plan to spend the extra budget on medical equipment.
 We take the advantage of the expanding market of medical equipment and are developing our cloud system solutions from our existing medical equipment and consumable sales services.
 We have integrated our online and offline medical resources into our cloud system solutions which consists of various cloud platforms to offer a range of cloud-based services, including primarily digitalized display and processing of diagnostic pathology and diagnostic imaging results; remote consultation, radiation modeling, therapy customization and quality control; medical equipment supply chain management; as well as joint research, training and technological support.
 Our cloud system solutions serve to improve the oncology healthcare service quality in remote or less economically-developed regions and alleviate the uneven distribution of critical healthcare resources in China.
-Specifically, we launched Jiahe Feiyun Intelligent Radiation Therapy Cloud Service Platform in August 2020 and Jiahe Yunying Remote Imaging Information Diagnosis Platform in April 2021, as integral components to our cloud system solutions which focus on the efficiency and efficacy of cancer diagnosis and treatment.
+Specifically, in 2020 and 2021, we launched Jiahe Feiyun Intelligent Radiation Therapy Cloud Service Platform, Jiahe Yunying Remote Imaging Information Diagnosis Platform and Jiahe Cloud Asset Management Platform, as integral components to our cloud system solutions which focus on the efficiency and efficacy of cancer diagnosis and treatment.